SI-Hax/Online_Shopping_GUI/README.md

 # Online Shopping Graphical User Interface

-An Graphical Version of an online shopping system for Program Design Construction Assignment 2.
+A Graphical Version of an online shopping system for Program Design Construction Assignment 2.

 # Key Features